Reading Time: 2 minutes

 The occasional glass of wine at dinner?
 A beer while watching the game with friends?
 It may be OK for you—and it may not.
 But that decision should be informed by a conversation with your doctor.

 Lastly, if you find that you can’t control or limit your drinking, it may be time to consider getting help.

 Do you think you or a loved one could be an alcoholic?

 You enjoy drinking, but you might be wondering if you're having too much.

-Alcohol Rehab Center in Denver
+Alcohol Rehab Center in Denver, CO

 Your situation isn’t the same as anyone else’s.
 That’s why The Raleigh House takes a individualized approach to recovery.
 We work with you to help you recover psychologically, mentally, spiritually and socially as well.
 Rehab isn’t about giving something up; it’s about getting your life back.
 Fill out our form or contact us today to learn more about the alcohol addiction treatment program at The Raleigh House.